Azure-Samples/active-directory-dotnetcore-daemon-certificate-credential/README.md

 `git clone https://github.com/Azure-Samples/active-directory-dotnetcore-daemon-certificate-credential.git`

-> Note that the names of the repository and the project are pretty long.
-On Windows, you probably want to clone this repository close to a disk root.
+> Given that the name of the sample is pretty long, and so are the name of the referenced NuGet pacakges, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.

 ### Step 2:  Register the sample with your Azure Active Directory tenant, create a certificate, and configure the code